Date of Award

 Scholarly Commons Citation

 Odisho, Edwin Vincent II, "Predicting Pilot Misperception of Runway Excursion Risk Through Machine Learning Algorithms of Recorded Flight Data" (2020).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 503.